YanumulaRohith/Rice-Plant-Leaf-Disease-Detection-Using-InceptionV3-Model/README.md

  decreasing.
 During47th to 48th epochs, validation loss is closer to the training loss and the validation accuracy is at its peak.
 At this point, training accuracy is still increasing.
-From these observations, we stop training our model at the 50th epoch **CONCLUSION**
+From these observations, we stop training our model at the 50th epoch

+**CONCLUSION**
  In this study, we provide a novel CNN-based model that can categorize five prevalent rice leaf diseases that are wide spreading.
-Our model has been trained to identify rice leaf illnesses in various image backdrops and photo-taking circumstances
+Our model has been trained to identify rice leaf illnesses in various image backdrops and photo-taking circumstances.
-## By using the **InceptionV3-Model**,acheived 97.729% accuracy with 50 epochs.
+ **By using the **InceptionV3-Model**,acheived 97.729% accuracy with 50 epochs.**